cometbft/cometbft/docs/rfc/rfc-103-incoming-txs-when-catching-up.md

 Transactions remain in the cache until the application replies in `ResponseCheckTx` that a transaction is invalid.
-This can occur the first time a transaction is received and processed by `CheckTx`, or when all the transactions in the mempool need to be rechecked after updating the mempool.
+This can occur the first time a transaction is received and processed by `CheckTx`, or when all the transactions in the mempool need to be rechecked after a new block has been delivered to the application.
 Another instance is when the consensus reactor [updates](#update) the mempool after finalizing a
 block: if there was an error while executing a transaction, as indicated by the application in `ResponseFinalizeBlock`, then the transaction is removed from the